mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 ### Loose equality

 Many programming languages use the double equals symbol `==` to compare if two values are equal.
 We've seen that JavaScript uses the triple equals `===` instead, which we call the strict equality operator.
-However, JavaScript also supports the `==` operator for "loose" equality comparison (the formal term is <i>abstract equality comparison</i>).
+However, JavaScript also supports the `==` operator for "loose" equality comparison.

 The double equals operator works like the triple equals; it's difference is that it converts the types of it's operands, if they're different, before comparing them.
 Let's take an example: